 - Doing a great job and providing excellent customer service;

 - Prompting them, usually via email, to leave reviews on your Facebook page, Yelp profile, etc.

 - Implementing incentives, like discounts for referring friends.

 The financial success of a company entails a whole lot more than just bringing in revenue.
 To foster growth for your small business, you need to stay one step ahead of your expenses and stay clear of the struggles with cash flow that business owners very commonly face.

-With so much on your plate, hiring help is often essential for a growing business.
+With so much on your plate, hiring help is often essential for growing your small business.
 That said, it’s costly and time consuming!
 Luckily, there are methods of cutting down the efforts you spend on finding the right talent to join your team.

 First off, you’ll want to write a job description that’s as clear and detailed as possible.
 Compiling a thorough list of all of your requirements will help to spare you the trouble of interviewing unsuitable applicants.

 Next, you’ll need to exercise some patience.
 Although it may seem like hiring one of the first candidates you’ve interviewed will save you a hassle and some valuable time, the truth is that you’re actually going to lose time if you need to micromanage under qualified employees.
 Waiting until the right individual comes along will ultimately save you a lot of headache down the line.